ORGAN: Object-Centric Representation Learning using Cycle Consistent Generative Adversarial Networks: Experiments

 In order to investigate how well \cycleGANli works on images of different sizes and with many more objects than present during training, we trained it on the standard \sprites dataset with an image size of $128 \times 128$ pixels.
 Here, only models that exhibited sustained improvements in cycle loss by the 100$^\text{th}$ epoch were retained (acceptance rate: 75~\%). \cycleGANli was evaluated on a new dataset of size $256 \times 256$ with up to 39 objects.
 Network performance was measured using precision and recall metrics.
 The results are shown in \fig{fig:large_scale}{A}.
 SPACE was used to compare the performance of our architecture.
 As SPACE does not allow for images of different sizes for training and prediction, it was trained directly on $256 \times 256$ inputs.

 When comparing precision and recall for SPACE and \cycleGANli (see \fig{fig:large_scale}{A}), no distinction between the two models can be made when only a few objects are present.
-However, as the number of objects in an image increases, the recall metric drops for \cycleGANli (recall at 39 objects for \cycleGANli: 0.934, SPACE: 0.996).
-Still, \cycleGANli outperformed ORGAN across the board when considering the precision metric (at 39 objects for \cycleGANli: 0.994, SPACE: 0.979).
+However, as the number of objects in an image increases, the recall metric drops for \cycleGANli (recall at 39 objects for \cycleGANli: 93.4\%, SPACE: 99.6\%).
+A likely factor behind the recall drop is the NMS, which can cause nearby objects to suppress each other, causing missed detections.
+Still, \cycleGANli outperformed SPACE across the board when considering the precision metric (at 39 objects for \cycleGANli: 99.4\%, SPACE: 97.9\%).

 To further evaluate \cycleGANli on real-world applications, it was trained for \cells with images containing $128 \times 128$ pixels and tested on a large image of $768 \times 768$ pixels.
 The result is shown in \fig{fig:large_scale}{B}.
-Ground truth was established from annotations by three experts.
-Three experts provided the ground-truth annotations, with an inter-annotator F1 of 0.977; the model scored an average F1 of 0.750 compared to the experts.
+Three experts provided the ground-truth annotations, with an inter-annotator F1 of 97.7\%; the model scored an average F1 of 75.0\% compared to the experts.
 This test illustrates the strong generalization capabilities of \cycleGANli.
 The small patches seen during training contain partially cut-off cells on the boundary.
-Irrespectively, the approach does not seem affected by this shortcoming of the training data and successfully captures a broader scene.
+Nevertheless, the approach does not seem affected by this shortcoming of the training data and successfully captures a broader scene.

 When models are restricted to a fixed input size, input images are usually sliced into multiple, potentially overlapping parts.
 As our model allows us to scale to different input sizes regardless of the size of the image during training, the need to slice large inputs is unnecessary.
 This is beneficial, as slicing has an inherent problem of boundary effects.